bazorbital/sb/smooth-booking/README.md

 - REST controllers reside in `src/Rest/` and register routes on `rest_api_init`.
 - Admin calendar data is exposed via the `window.SmoothBookingCalendarData` global before `admin-calendar.js` runs to prevent WordPress localisation helpers from overwriting the schedule payload that feeds the EventCalendar grid.
 - Select2 assets for calendar filters are pulled from the CDN and hydrated on load, while falling back to native multi-selects when the dependency is unavailable.
-- Calendar aggregation, SelectWoo asset registration, and booking repository operations log to the WordPress debug log when the General → Debug logging option is enabled.
+- Calendar aggregation, SelectWoo asset registration, booking repository operations, and calendar modal submissions (including validation failures) log to the WordPress debug log when the General → Debug logging option is enabled.
 Toggle the setting off for production.

 ## Hooks
 - `smooth_booking_cleanup_event` — Daily cron event for health checks.